EspressoSystems/espresso-sequencer/README.md

 # Running the demo

-Refer to [sequencer-example-l2](https://github.com/EspressoSystems/sequencer-example-l2) for instructions on how to run a dockerized Espresso Sequencer network with an example Layer 2 rollup application.
+Refer to [sequencer-example-l2](https://github.com/EspressoSystems/sequencer-example-l2) for instructions on how to run a dockerized Espresso network with an example Layer 2 rollup application.

 # Development